This post is also available in: Italiano

 Turmeric is one of the 9 herbs with which Nabapatrika is made, a floral arrangement designed to celebrate Durga Puja, a festival deeply linked to the nature of India.
 The latter was in fact born as a way to celebrate the end of the monsoons and the resumption of the harvest, then binding to local faith and cults, thus becoming one of the most sacred and celebrated rituals in the country.
 Specifically, in Nabapatrika turmeric represents Durga, the Hindu goddess of war, golden just like the famous spice.

 But then does this miraculous spice have incredible and astounding properties?
-Yes and no. Since ancient times various properties have been attributed to it, including its antiseptic, antibacterial, anti-inflammatory and many others; which, however, have not been confirmed in the studies.
+Yes and no. Since ancient times various properties have been attributed to it, including antiseptic, antibacterial, anti-inflammatory and many others; which, however, have not been confirmed in the studies.
 In 2017, in fact, the largest research ever on curcumin, the main element of turmeric, was published, without however revealing any particular beneficial effects.
 Some slight effect was seen in the laboratory and on animals, however, it is not proven that it has miraculous effects on humans.
-Nonetheless, at least for taste, color and history, turmeric remains one of the essential elements for those who want to devote themselves to the cuisine of the Greater Middle East.
+Nonetheless, at least for taste, color and history, turmeric remains one of the essential elements for those who want to dedicate themselves to the cuisine of the Greater Middle East.

 Cumin, the “superfood” of the Middle East